angelo-munoz/aws-certification/solutions-architect-pro/storage.md

 ## Elastic File System (EFS)
 - Network File System (NFS)-based block storage in the cloud
-- More expensive💲then EBS ($0.30/GB EFS vs $0.10/GB for EBS) BUT cheaper for multiple instances since only pay once w EFS, but pay for each volume w EBS
+- More expensive💲than EBS ($0.30/GB EFS vs $0.10/GB for EBS) BUT cheaper for multiple volumes since only pay once w EFS regardless of connected volumes, but pay for each volume w EBS